Pranshu-Bahadur/PackBoost/README.md

 CUDA users need `nvcc` in `PATH`.
 The build script detects it automatically and compiles the optimized kernels (including the frontier evaluator) when available.
 Set `PACKBOOST_DISABLE_CUDA=1` before the build to force a CPU-only wheel even on GPU machines.
+You can also override the GPU architectures that `nvcc` targets by setting `PACKBOOST_CUDA_ARCHS="80,86"` (default is `70,75,80,86`).
 Without CUDA the script still builds the fast multi-threaded CPU backend, which now streams era tiles and accumulates split statistics in O(1) memory.
 The CUDA frontier kernel mirrors the same tiling logic so high-era workloads stay on device.
 If neither backend is built PackBoost falls back to the pure NumPy implementation.

 ## Quick Start